fabianogoes/demo-kotlin-ddd-with-spring/README.md

 ![Bounded Context](./doc/bounded-context.png)
 # Demo Project DDD Account Kotlin

-> Exemplo de um projeto de ***estudo*** de uma REST API utilizando DDD com Kotlin e Spring,
+> Example of a **study** project of a REST API using DDD with Kotlin and Spring,
-> Fique a vontade para opinar e enviar Pull Request,
+> Feel free to give your opinion and send a Pull Request,
-> Assim podemos juntos evoluir o exemplo e deixar disponivel para a comunidade.
+> So we can evolve the example together and make it available to the community.

 **Stack:**